 - Vintage time traveler

 Y’all know I love this toasty caramel blazer.
 I paired it with some caramel boots (these are the Everlane reknit glove boot) and called it good.
-This outfit is pretty far out of my usual style comfort zone, but, as I was recently griping about on Instagram, my lovely partner is in the museum exhibit world, which means I’ve been his date to several gallery openings since our move to Vegas.
+This outfit is pretty far out of my usual style comfort zone, but, as I was recently griping about on Instagram, my lovely partner is in the museum exhibit world, which means I’ve been his date to several gallery openings.

 There is nothing like a gallery opening to remind me that I can dress a whole lot weirder than I think without anyone batting an eye.
 I’ll wear this combo to the next one.
 I’ll still be in the lowest quartile of interesting outfits.